KuPu17/VisionGPT-who-/README.md

 # VisionGPT-who-
-Enables you to do crazyy things with your camera
+Lets you to do crazyy things with your camera